-These indicators are further explained in the NASA Space Flight Program and Project Management Handbook and in a white paper on the Program and Project Management Communities of Practice Web site.
+These indicators are further explained in the NASA Space Flight Program and Project Management Handbook, the NASA Project Planning and Control Handbook, and in a white paper on the Program and Project Management Communities of Practice Web site.

 Describe the approach to monitor and control the project's Agency Baseline Commitment (ABC).
 Describe how the project will periodically report performance.
 Describe mitigation approach if the project is exceeding the development cost documented in the ABC to take corrective action prior to triggering the 30 percent breach threshold.
 Describe how the project will support a baseline review in the event the DA directs one.